Construction is underwayRead More…

 Cured-in-place-pipe lining (CIPP) doesn’t require digging a trench.
 Work crews access the sewer from manholes to insert a flexible liner inside the old pipe.
 Hot water or steam inflates and cures the liner, which gradually hardens to form a rigid, smooth surface that seals cracks and restores the pipe to near-new condition.
 People who live and work near a CIPP repair project sometimes smell a chemical odor during the pipe-lining work.
 The odor is from the chemical styrene, which is in the resin liner installed inside the pipe.
 The odor dissipates quickly once the installation process is complete.
 The amount of airborne styrene produced is not a human health risk.
-For more information about the CIPP construction method and the chemical styrene, click here.
+Get more information about CIPP construction.

-Contact Kristen Kibler with JLA Public Involvement at 503-235-5881, extension 106, if you have concerns, such as maintaining driveway access, business operations, or medical deliveries, during construction.
+Contact Kristen Kibler with JLA Public Involvement at 503-235-5881, extension 106, or email email@example.com if you have concerns, such as maintaining driveway access, business operations, or medical deliveries, during construction.